tjluoma/km-add-tweetbot-mute/README.md

 ## Why Tweetbot? ##

-I'd much prefer to do this in [Twitterrific](http://iconfactory.com/software/twitterrific) but it doesn't have muting on the desktop *yet* so I'm using Tweetbot.
-These filters supposedly sync between the Mac and iOS client, but I use Twitterrific on iOS, so I can't say for sure how that works.
+I've always been a big fan of [Twitterrific](http://iconfactory.com/software/twitterrific) but it doesn't have muting on the desktop *yet* so I'm using [Tweetbot], which is quite nice.

+One thing I really like about Tweetbot is that these filters sync between the Mac and iOS client, so you don't have to maintain multiple filter lists.

 [Keyboard Maestro]: http://www.keyboardmaestro.com/main/